 The Capitol Gorge Trail has something for everyone, making it one of the best Capitol Reef family hikes.
 Adults will appreciate the raw beauty of the narrow gorge with its mighty walls looming overhead, while kids will love running wild through the sandy bottom of the gorge, able to be free without the risk of getting lost.

 The Frying Pan, Cassidy Arch and Grand Wash trail is a difficult hike, but we loved it so much as it had all of the elements which make Utah hiking so special.
-Among the many, many highlights of this hard Capitol Reef hike are outstanding views of the Kolab Canyon and the Cassidy Arch.
+Among the many, many highlights of this hard Capitol Reef hike are outstanding views of the Cohab Canyon and the Cassidy Arch.

 What to Bring to Capitol Reef with Kids